Djeeb/cuda-tests/projects_pytorch/SAGA_nnet/README.md

 ![test image size](../data/SAGA_SGD_convergence_rate.png){:height="50%" width="50%"}

-In this particular task, SAGA did not prove that it has faster convergence rates than SGD but was slightly faster than SAG.
+In this particular exercise, SAGA did not prove that it has faster convergence rates than SGD but was slightly faster than SAG.
 Both table and convergence graph show that SGD outperformed SAGA and SAG in terms of convergence.